 Clinical symptoms of choriocarcinoma

 From a clinical perspective, it is not possible to distinguish choriocarcinoma from an invasive hydatidiform mole.
 As with an invasive hydatidiform mole, the uterus is soft and enlarged and is slow to shrink.
 Vaginal bleeding is typical.
 If metastasis has occurred in the vagina, blue or hemorrhagic metastases may be seen during the clinical examination.
-Systemic symptoms including fatigue, tiredness and weight loss are frequently reported.
+Systemic symptoms, including fatigue, tiredness, and weight loss, are frequently reported.

 The diagnostic procedure is similar to that for an invasive hydatidiform mole.
 It is important that curettage is carried out and that the beta hCG concentration in the blood is determined.
-A chest x-ray, an MRI and a sonography of the abdomen could also form a part of the diagnostic process.
+A chest x-ray, an MRI and sonography of the abdomen could also form a part of the diagnostic process.